Julianb18/create-repo-widget/README.md

 14. Let's display the currently logged in user in the site header(it will always be you, since we are authenticating via the token).

+15. Let's improve the appearance of the sidebar and make it slide in from the right.

 ![example sidebar closed](example-images/example-site-header-user.png)

 > API endpoint docs: https://developer.github.com/v3/users/#get-the-authenticated-user